aws/karpenter-provider-aws/designs/odcr.md

 # On demand capacity reservation

-This documents proposes supporting ODCR in Karpenter
+This document proposes supporting ODCR in Karpenter

 - [On demand capacity reservation](#on-demand-capacity-reservation)
   - [Background](#background)